wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.0.7 =
+* Added: New Advanced Category widget featuring expandable hierarchy of categories

 = 3.0.6 =
 * Fixed: Patched an issue on the Edit Products screen preventing paged mode from functioning correctly